Air Hong Kong

 Air Hong Kong was founded in November 1986 by three local businessmen and commenced charter services with a Boeing 707-320C freighter on 4 February 1988.
-In June 1994, Hong Kong's largest carrier, Cathay Pacific acquired 75% holdings of the airline; and acquired the remaining 25% in February 2002.
-In October, Cathay Pacific entered into a joint venture with DHL Worldwide Express (DHL), that eventually saw DHL take a 40% stake in the cargo airline, while Cathay Pacific retained the other 60% holding.
+In June 1994, Hong Kong's largest carrier, Cathay Pacific acquired a 75% shareholding, acquiring the remaining 25% in February 2002.
+In October, Cathay Pacific entered into a joint venture with DHL, that eventually saw DHL take a 40% stake in the airline, with Cathay Pacific retained the other 60%.

-On 7 July 2017, Cathay Pacific announced that it would be acquiring DHL's stake in the airline.
+In 2017, Cathay Pacific entered into an agreement with DHL for Cathay Pacific to buy back the 40% shareholding.
+This was completed at the end of 2018, with Air Hong Kong again wholly owned subsidiary of Cathay Pacific.
+Air Hong Kong continues to operate an agreed freighter network to destinations in Asia for DHL.

 History

-Air Hong Kong was established in November 1986 by three local businessmen from London's Stansted Airport, which included Roger Walman.
-Roger teamed up with Tomas Sang from Hong Kong to help fund the business.
-The airline commenced charter services with a Boeing 707-320C freighter on 4 February 1988, to Bombay (now known as Mumbai), Britain and Kathmandu; and scheduled services began on 18 October 1989.
-By early 1990, the airline had two Boeing 707-320C and operated a scheduled cargo service to Manchester, with traffic rights to Auckland, Brussels, Fukuoka, Guam, Melbourne, Nagoya, Osaka, Perth, Pusan, Singapore, Sydney, Vienna and Zurich.
+Air Hong Kong was established in November 1986 by three local businessmen from London's Stansted Airport, which included Roger Walman who teamed up with Tomas Sang from Hong Kong to help fund the business.
+The airline commenced charter services with a Boeing 707-320C freighter on 4 February 1988, to Bombay, Britain and Kathmandu; and scheduled services began on 18 October 1989.
+By early 1990, the airline had two Boeing 707-320C and operated a scheduled cargo service to Manchester, with traffic rights to Auckland, Brussels, Fukuoka, Guam, Melbourne, Nagoya, Osaka, Perth, Busan, Singapore, Sydney, Vienna and Zürich.
 Schedule cargo service to Nagoya was introduced and new traffic rights to Hanoi and Ho Chi Minh City granted by April 1991.
 In March 1992, Air Hong Kong was granted additional traffic rights to Cairns, Darwin, Dhaka, Dubai, Kathmandu, Kuala Lumpur and Townsville.
 By March 1993, the airline operated scheduled cargo services to Brussels, Dubai, Ho Chi Minh City, Manchester, Nagoya and Singapore with a fleet of two Boeing 747-100SF and one Boeing 707-320C freighters.

-Polaris Aircraft Leasing, a subsidiary of General Electric Capital, entered into agreement in 1993 to suspend lease payments on the airline's three Boeing 747-100SFs in return for an option to buy up to 49 percent of the airline in January 1995.
+Polaris Aircraft Leasing, a subsidiary of GE Capital, entered into agreement in 1993 to suspend lease payments on the airline's three Boeing 747-100SFs in return for an option to buy up to 49 percent of the airline in January 1995.
 However, Cathay Pacific acquired 75 percent of the airline's shares for HK$200 million in June 1994 and the option was cancelled.
-Facing weak demands and heavy financial losses, the airline was forced to terminate the lease on its Boeing 707-320C and one of its Boeing 747-100SF on November 1994 and January 1995, respectively, with only two Boeing 747-100SFs remaining.
+Facing weak demands and heavy financial losses, the airline was forced to terminate the lease on its Boeing 707-320C and one of its Boeing 747-100SF in November 1994 and January 1995, respectively, with only two Boeing 747-100SFs remaining.
 By 2000, the airline had a fleet of three Boeing 747-200Fs with scheduled cargo services to Brussels, Dubai, Manchester and Osaka.